informed-governance-project/architecture/README.md

 ## Global Features to cover

-The SERIMA platform should offer following functionalities to its users:
+The platform should offer following functionalities to its users:

 - **Security objectives**: the user assesses the performances of his organization for the listed security objectives.